SalmanKhan-org/GetHired.io_Job_portal_website/README.md

 ## Future Enhancements
-Admin dashboard to manage all jobs and users Notification system for application status
+1.Admin dashboard to manage all jobs and users 2.Notification system for application status
-Email integration for alerts
+3.Email integration for alerts
-Dark mode toggle
+4.Dark mode toggle
-Bookmark/save job feature for users
+5.Bookmark/save job feature for users ...